Skip to main content

 Bacha and classmate

-The founding of EGC, and the Country Studies Program
+The founding of EGC, the Country Studies Program, and partnerships with institutions in the Global South

-In the decade following EGC's founding in 1961, a group of young economists sought to understand the determinants of growth by visiting and analyzing developing countries.
+In the decade following EGC's founding in 1961, the Center's economists built international partnerships and sought to understand the determinants of growth by visiting and analyzing developing countries.

 A black and white photo depicting scholars engaged in a discussion